university-of-york/research-it-documentation/docs/source/data_management/filestore.rst

     If you use the above commands on Viking to transfer files why not look into using :doc:`tmux or screen </using_viking/terminal_multiplexing>`, and this will allow you to ``detach`` from the terminal where it will continue to run ready for your return later.

-Retrieve data from the Filestore
+Retrieve data from the filestore
 --------------------------------

 If you need to transfer data to Viking from your department's shared storage space one of the fastest ways is doing this is by being logged into Viking and initiating the transfer there.